Mitigate threats by using Windows 10 security features

 Heap guard pages before and after blocks of memory, which work as trip wires.
 If an attacker attempts to write past a block of memory (a common technique known as a buffer overflow), the attacker will have to overwrite a guard page.
 Any attempt to modify a guard page is considered a memory corruption, and Windows 10 responds by instantly terminating the app.

 Kernel pool protections

-The operating system kernel in Windows sets aside two pools of memory, one which remains in physical memory ("nonpaged pool") and one which can be paged in and out of physical memory ("paged pool").
+The operating system kernel in Windows sets aside two pools of memory, one which remains in physical memory ("nonpaged pool") and one that can be paged in and out of physical memory ("paged pool").
 There are many mitigations that have been added over time, such as process quota pointer encoding; lookaside, delay free, and pool page cookies; and PoolIndex bounds checks.
 Windows 10 adds multiple "pool hardening" protections, such as integrity checks, that help protect the kernel pool against more advanced attacks.

 In addition to pool hardening, Windows 10 includes other kernel hardening features:

 Font parsing in AppContainer: Isolates font parsing in an AppContainer sandbox.